su8/0verau/README.md

 The lyrics are harcoded to `song.lrc`, and I'm working on fetching from internet lyrics and saving them in a file, so the next time you play the same song to use this lyrics file.

 If you can, please fetch the lyrics yourself and overwrite the `song.lrc` manually or with a script, sorry for the additional work that I'm requesting from you.
+Have a look at https://github.com/guxsousa/cmus-lyrics for the parsing from scripts.